Privacy Policy

 5.2 Example on recipients of personal data are:

-• The client’s auditor or any other person according to the client’s instructions.
+- The client’s auditor or or any other person in accordance with the client’s instruction.

-• The Financial Police (SW: Finanspolisen) when and to the extent that we are obliged to do it according to the Law on Measures against Money Laundering and Terrorism (SW: Lag (2017:630) om åtgärder mot penningtvätt och finansiering av terrorism).
+- The Financial Intelligence Unit (Sw.
+Finanspolisen) when and to the extent that we are obliged to do so according to the Money Laundering and Terrorist Financing (Prevention) Act (Sw.
+Lag (2017:630) om åtgärder mot penningtvätt och finansiering av terrorism).

-• When we have client funds for the client at the bank, to our bank when the bank demands information regarding the client and the beneficial owner and our documentation regarding this matter according to the Law on Measures against Money Laundering and Terrorism (as above), given that the client, as a condition for the use of our client fund account, has given separate consent stating that such a disclosure may take place.
+- When we hold client funds for the client at the bank, to our bank when the bank requires information regarding the client and the beneficial owner and our documentation regarding this matter according to the Money Laundering and Terrorist Financing (Prevention) Act (as above), provided that the client, as a condition for the use of our client fund account, has given separate consent stating that such disclosure may take place.

-• The Swedish Bar Association when and to the extent we are obliged to do so according to the Swedish Bar Association’s regulative framework.
+- The Swedish Bar Association when and to the extent we are obliged to do so according to the Swedish Bar Association’s regulatory framework.

-• Authority or other when and to the extent we are obliged to do so according to applicable law.
+- Authorities or other parties when and to the extent we are obliged to do so according to applicable law.

-• Our indemnity insurance provider, our broker of indemnity insurance, as well as a representative that we or such broker have hired, the Swedish Enforcement Authority, debt collecting companies, court, arbitration panel, or our counterparty or its legal representative to the extent it is necessary to protect our legal interest.
+- Our indemnity insurance provider, our indemnity insurance broker, as well as representatives that we or such broker have engaged, the Swedish Enforcement Authority, debt collection companies, courts, arbitration panels, or our counterparty or its legal representative to the extent it is necessary to protect our legal interests.

-• The client’s insurer (legal protection insurance), counterparty, legal representative of a counterparty, arbitration panel, court, authority, bank, or any in connection with the assignment engaged consultant or similar person to the extent it is necessary in order to safeguard the client’s interests and not in breach with the client’s instructions.
+- The client’s insurer (legal protection insurance), counterparty, legal representative of a counterparty, arbitration panel, court, authority, bank, or any consultant or similar person engaged in connection with the assignment to the extent it is necessary to safeguard the client’s interests and not in breach of the client’s instructions.

-We may share information to you regarding events which we have organized ourselves or together with partners to give you the services you have signed up interest for, or if you due to your position is deemed to have an interest to receive information from us.
-To exemplify, a HR manager may receive invitations to labour law seminars, which we may arrange together with partners of ours, if interest for such matters have been notified or otherwise is deemed relevant for you as a contact person of the client.
+We may share information with you regarding events which we have organised ourselves or together with partners to provide you with the services for which you have registered interest, or if you, due to your position, are deemed to have an interest in receiving information from us.
+For example, an HR manager may receive invitations to employment law seminars, which we may arrange together with our partners, if interest in such matters has been indicated or is otherwise deemed relevant for you as a contact person of the client.

-Moll Wendén uses different suppliers of servers, databases, and programs to make the processing of your personal data and the communication with you as smooth as possible.
-We always enter into agreements with such external parties, as to ensure that our relationships are covered by confidentiality and comply with the requirements stated in applicable law regarding the transferring, execution, and processing of personal data.
-All to ensure that security and confidentiality regarding your personal data is guaranteed.
+Moll Wendén uses different suppliers of servers, databases, and programmes to make the processing of your personal data and communication with you as smooth as possible.
+We always enter into agreements with such external parties to ensure that our relationships are covered by confidentiality and comply with the requirements stated in applicable law regarding the transfer, execution, and processing of personal data.
+All this is to ensure that security and confidentiality regarding your personal data is guaranteed.

 6. Transfers to countries outside the EU/EEA

-Moll Wendén does not normally transfer your personal data to another country outside the EU or EEA.
-However, due to the nature of your case it may be necessary to transfer personal data to such a country if the case within which you are involved for instance requires assistance from a foreign legal representative or concerns an international transaction or dispute.
+Moll Wendén does not normally transfer your personal data to countries outside the EU or EEA.
+However, due to the nature of your case, it may be necessary to transfer personal data to such countries if the case in which you are involved, for instance, requires assistance from a foreign legal representative or concerns an international transaction or dispute.

-Such transfers will always be executed in a safe and legal way.
-We will not transfer your personal data to an external party outside the EU or EEA without, prior to the transfer, having entered into an agreement or having ensured that the country is approved by the European Commission.
+Such transfers will always be executed in a safe and lawful manner.
+We will not transfer your personal data to an external party outside the EU or EEA without first having entered into an agreement or having ensured that the country has been approved by the European Commission.

-Alternatively, we will ensure that appropriate safeguards are in place between us as data exporter and the third country data importer.
-Such appropriate safeguards are, subject to the transfer itself, constituted of us having entered into an agreement containing either contractual clauses or standard contractual clauses which are binding between us and the third country data importer and in accordance with the relevant provisions of the GDPR and other applicable data protection provisions.
+Alternatively, we will ensure that appropriate safeguards are in place between us as data exporter and the third-country data importer.
+Such appropriate safeguards consist of us having entered into an agreement containing either contractual clauses or standard contractual clauses which are binding between us and the third-country data importer and in accordance with the relevant provisions of the GDPR and other applicable data protection provisions.
 A copy of such standard contractual clauses can be found here.

-In specific situations where neither an adequacy decision nor any of the above appropriate safeguards are applicable for such a transfer, we may also conduct a third country data transfer in accordance with an applicable derogation as stated within art.
-49 of the GDPR.
-If such derogations are actualized for a specific transfer, we may inform you further about this separately.
+In specific situations where neither an adequacy decision nor any of the above appropriate safeguards are applicable for such a transfer, we may also conduct a third-country data transfer in accordance with an applicable derogation as stated within Article 49 of the GDPR.
+If such derogations are applied for a specific transfer, we may inform you further about this separately.

-If you would like to know more about the requirements on transfers of personal data to a country outside the EU or the EEA with support of the European Commission’s decision on standard clauses for the transfer of personal data to controllers or processors established in third countries you can read more here.
+If you would like to know more about the requirements for transfers of personal data to countries outside the EU or EEA with support of the European Commission’s decision on standard clauses for the transfer of personal data to controllers or processors established in third countries, you can read more here.

 7. Your rights

-It is our obligation to only process personal data which are correct, relevant, and necessary with regards to the purposes of the processing, and you are, in your capacity as a data subject for such personal data, entitled to control this.
-Moll Wendén are responsible of processing your personal data in accordance with applicable law.
-Moll Wendén will, on your request or on our own initiative, correct, anonymize, erase, or complement data which is found to be inaccurate, incomplete, or misleading.
-With reservations for applicable exceptions emanating from the above-mentioned obligations for us to observe confidentiality, you may have several rights as a data subject under applicable law.
-If you want to invoke any such rights as stated below, you are welcome to contact us.
+It is our obligation to only process personal data which is correct, relevant, and necessary with regard to the purposes of the processing, and you are, in your capacity as a data subject for such personal data, entitled to control this.
+Moll Wendén is responsible for processing your personal data in accordance with applicable law.
+Moll Wendén will, upon your request or on our own initiative, correct, anonymise, erase, or supplement data which is found to be inaccurate, incomplete, or misleading.
+Subject to applicable exceptions arising from the above-mentioned obligations for us to observe confidentiality, you may have several rights as a data subject under applicable law.
+If you wish to exercise any such rights as stated below, you are welcome to contact us.
 Our contact details are specified in section 11.

 I. Gain access to your personal data

-• On your request, we will as soon as possible and no later than 30 days from when your message on gaining access to your personal data was received, provide information regarding what personal data we are processing about you.
+Upon your request, we will as soon as possible and no later than 30 days from when your request for access to your personal data was received, provide information regarding what personal data we are processing about you.

-• This means that you have a right to, by a written and signed application, without any cost, receive registry copy wherein it is stated which personal data we are processing about you, the purposes of such processing, and to which recipients the data have been submitted to or shall be submitted to.
-Moreover, the registry shall include information on where the data has been collected when it has not been collected from you, the existence of any automated decision-making (including profiling), as well as the predicted period for which the details will be stored, or the criteria used to determine that period.
+This means that you have a right to, by written and signed application, without any cost, receive a registry copy wherein it is stated which personal data we are processing about you, the purposes of such processing, and to which recipients the data have been or shall be disclosed.
+Moreover, the registry shall include information on where the data has been collected when it has not been collected from you, the existence of any automated decision-making (including profiling), as well as the predicted period for which the data will be stored, or the criteria used to determine that period.

 II.
 Demand rectification of your personal data

-• On your request we will as soon as possible and no later than 30 days from having received your message regarding rectification, rectify your personal data which we process if such data are no longer necessary for the purpose for which they were collected.
+Upon your request we will as soon as possible and no later than 30 days from having received your request regarding rectification, rectify your personal data which we process if such data is inaccurate or incomplete.

 III.
 Demand erasure of your personal data

-• On your request, we will as soon as possible and no later than 30 days from when we received your message on erasure, erase your personal data if they are no longer necessary for the purpose for which they were collected.
+Upon your request, we will as soon as possible and no later than 30 days from when we received your request for erasure, erase your personal data if it is no longer necessary for the purpose for which it was collected.

-• There may exist reasons causing us to be unable to immediately erase your personal data.
-To exemplify, such is the case if the related personal data are saved in accordance with the obligations in the Swedish Bar Association’s Code of Conduct, during a period of ten years from the day of the completion of the case, or, alternatively if found appropriate, for a longer period due to the nature of the case.
-If so, we will cease our processing for other purposes than such and inform you about the legal basis and the relevant purpose for our continued processing.
+There may be reasons causing us to be unable to immediately erase your personal data.
+For example, such is the case if the related personal data is saved in accordance with the obligations in the Swedish Bar Association’s Code of Conduct, during a period of ten years from the day of the completion of the case, or, alternatively if found appropriate, for a longer period due to the nature of the case.
+If so, we will cease our processing for other purposes and inform you about the legal basis and the relevant purpose for our continued processing.

-• You have the right to have your personal data marked so that it may only be processed for certain limited purposes.
-For instance, you may demand us to limit our processing of such data when you consider that your personal data processed by us are inaccurate, and you have demanded rectification in accordance with II, above.
-Whilst we assess the correctness of such personal data, we will limit our processing of it.
+You have the right to have your personal data marked so that it may only be processed for certain limited purposes.
+For instance, you may demand that we restrict our processing of such data when you consider that your personal data processed by us is inaccurate, and you have demanded rectification in accordance with section II, above.
+Whilst we assess the accuracy of such personal data, we will restrict our processing of it.

-• We will inform you if our assessment results in us limiting our future of such data.
-We will also make sure that necessary measures of rectification, erasure, and/or limitation of our future processing, of such personal data is made by us as well as the companies or other entities to which we have disclosed your personal data (in accordance with section 5, above).
+We will inform you if our assessment results in us restricting our future processing of such data.
+We will also ensure that necessary measures of rectification, erasure, and/or restriction of our future processing of such personal data are made by us as well as the companies or other entities to which we have disclosed your personal data (in accordance with section 5, above).

 V. Demand data portability

-• You can object to our processing of your personal data where we have based such processing on a balancing test as the applicable legal ground.
-If you object to such processing, we will only continue to process your personal data if there are eligible reasons for us to continue such activities which outweigh your interests.
+You can object to our processing of your personal data where we have based such processing on a legitimate interest as the applicable legal ground.
+If you object to such processing, we will only continue to process your personal data if there are compelling reasons for us to continue such activities which outweigh your interests.
 We will inform you of our reasoning for such assessments if applicable.

 VII.
 Demand that we cease to process your personal data for direct marketing

-• You always have a right to object against our direct marketing measures by sending an e-mail to info@mollwenden.se.
+You always have a right to object against our direct marketing measures by sending an e-mail to info@mollwenden.se.
 When we have received your objection, we will cease to process the personal data for such marketing purposes.
-Moreover, you may irrespective of such objections always contact us at info@mollwenden.se for such inquiries or unsubscribe for our newsletter and similar mailings.
+You may always contact us at info@mollwenden.se or unsubscribe for our newsletter and similar mailings.

-You have the right to file a complaint regarding our processing of your personal data to the Swedish Authority for Privacy Protection if you think we are violating the Integrity Policy, do not fulfil your rights, or are otherwise acting in violation of applicable law.
+You have the right to file a complaint regarding our processing of your personal data to the Swedish Authority for Privacy Protection if you think we are violating this Privacy Policy, do not fulfil your rights, or are otherwise acting in violation of applicable law.

-Please note that the Swedish Authority for Privacy Protection is the former Swedish Data Inspection Authority (SW: Datainspektionen) that changed its name.
+Please note that the Swedish Authority for Privacy Protection is the former Swedish Data Inspection Authority (Sw.
+Datainspektionen) which changed its name.

 8. Security

 You should always feel secure when you submit personal data to us.
-To ensure this, Moll Wendén have introduced the necessary security measures to protect your personal data against unjustified access, change, and/or erasure as well as ensured that our suppliers of technical services maintain a suitably high level of technical security in their technical infrastructure within which your personal data are being processed.
-For instance, such security improving measures are the use of encrypted connections, antivirus software, firewalls, clear, and for this purpose, adjusted policies and guidelines which have been introduced and are maintained, as well as physical security applications such as installed fire and water protection.
+To ensure this, Moll Wendén has introduced the necessary security measures to protect your personal data against unauthorised access, alteration, and/or erasure as well as ensured that our suppliers of technical services maintain a suitably high level of technical security in their technical infrastructure within which your personal data is being processed.
+For instance, such security-enhancing measures include the use of encrypted connections, antivirus software, firewalls, clear and purpose-adjusted policies and guidelines which have been introduced and are maintained, as well as physical security applications such as installed fire and water protection.

-It is important to us that the information regarding our clients is protected.
-Even if we observe necessary precautions for data protection, no security measures are completely secure, and we can therefore not fully guarantee the security of your personal data.
+It is important to us that information regarding our clients is protected.
+Even though we observe necessary precautions for data protection, no security measures are completely secure, and we can therefore not fully guarantee the security of your personal data.

-Sometimes we may make changes to the Integrity Policy.
-If such changes are significant, you will, based on what is deemed appropriate in view of the circumstances, be notified by us, e.g., by e-mail or text message.
+Sometimes we may make changes to this Privacy Policy.
+If such changes are significant, you will, based on what is deemed appropriate in view of the circumstances, be notified by us, for example by email or text message.
 In the event of such a notice, please read it carefully.

-10. Information regarding cookies, other technology and third partys’ collection of data
+10. Information regarding cookies, other technology and third parties’ collection of data

 When you use the website www.mollwenden.se, we may, mainly based on you having given consent thereto in connection with your visit to our website, register information about your use.
 This information includes which pages you visit and how you behave on the website.